zyxw59/conlang_fmt/README.md

 ###### Gloss

-- `id`: The ID to assign to the gloss.
-  If the gloss has a title, defaults to `gloss-` plus the title, with spaces replaced by dashes, and with a number appended to ensure uniqueness.
-  Otherwise, defaults to `gloss-n`, where _n_ is the number of the gloss.
 - `nonumber`: Do not number this gloss.
   If set, and the `id` parameter is not set, and the gloss lacks a title, the gloss's ID will be set to `gloss-nonumber`, with a number appended to ensure uniqueness.
-- `class`: The CSS classes to apply to this gloss.

 ###### Line